ShauryaParmar2102/ShauryaParmar2102/README.md

 ---

 ## 💻 Programming/Development Languages
-Here are the main languages and technologies I use regularly:
+Here are the main languages I use regularly:
 - 🟨 JavaScript
-- ⚡ Node.js
 - 🌐 HTML
 - 🎨 CSS
 ---

-✨ I love **learning by building** — typing out code, experimenting, and understanding how everything works under the hood.
+✨ I love **learning by building and watching tutorials** — typing out code, experimenting, and understanding how everything works under the hood.